-- 1. In the Networking section of the Features table, select Data Security On. - 2.
+- 1. In the Networking section of the Features table, select Web DLP On and then ICAP. - 2.
 Click Apply, and then click Restart. - 3.
 Navigate to Configure > Networking > ICAP > General. - 4.
 In the ICAP Service URI field, enter the Uniform Resource Identifier (URI) for the primary ICAP service, followed by a comma (no space) and the URI of the secondary ICAP service.
 A secondary ICAP service is optional.

 A URI is similar to a URL, but the URI ends with a directory, rather than a page.
-Obtain the identifier from your Websense Data Security Suite administrator.
+Obtain the identifier from your Websense data protection administrator.
 Enter the URI in the following format: